 If you’ve only got time for one tour on your trip to Iceland make it a tour of The Golden Circle.
 Why this tour?
 You’ll experience three forces of nature in one unforgettable day – Gullfoss, geysers and geological rifts…

 Iceland’s Golden Circle route in Southern Iceland, covers about 300 km starting in Reykjavík, before panning into central Iceland and back again taking in en-route the rugged beauty and power of mother nature in all her Icelandic glory.
+Ideally I’d like to take an Icelandic road trip but if you don’t have time this is the next best alternative.

 The sky was still deep blue when we left Hotel Ion at 9am, around dawn, on an icy February morning.
 Visiting Iceland in winter has its bonuses though – you get to see the sunrise without having to get up at silly o’clock!